 - Painful sexual intercourse (which can, at times, make the IC worse)

-Interstitial Cystitis is a specialized condition, and while it will cause some common symptoms shared by many, the experience can be different between person to person.
+Interstitial Cystitis is a specialized condition, and while it will cause some common symptoms shared by many, the experience can be different from person to person.
 It’s difficult to tell someone else exactly how it feels, because one person may have symptoms that the other doesn’t (and vice versa).
 One person may have mild urgency with no pain, while someone else could have extreme pelvic pain, spasms, burning, and increased frequency of urination.

 Personal Tips for IC